You probably know already that most of the 9-5 jobs out there are meant for the jolly outgoing guys.

 - Be good with the keyboard.

-Íf you can do that, then you are good to go with a transcription job as one of the work from home jobs for introverts.
+If you can do that, then a transcription job may be a suitable work from home job for you.

 5. Book Keeping Job

 A Bookkeeping job is another online job for introverts you may want to consider.

 Okay, I’m talking about a remote bookkeeping job where you work from home, and the only guys you see around are your puppy, your kitten, and your PC.